Goutham100/Valorant_Ai_triggerbot/README.md

 4. install the varies dependencies given in main.py [note: `pip install pywin32` for `win32gui` ]
 5. `python main.py` to run
 6. make sure to change put keybindings for fire to 'p'.
-7. change the enenmy color to purple for better accuracy
+7. change the enemy color to purple for better accuracy

 Problems faced and areas to improve:
 1. right now the dataset consists of 640 imgs and was trained on 50 epochs much training should be provided.